The League in the 1940s

 For our third post in our series on the league’s history, we are diving into another piece of our history, starting with the 1940s.
 This era was integral for the league and its members invoking change that would have a lasting impact for our nation but also at home in Chicago and with the lives of young children and working women.

 The 1940s decade was largely marked by the war nationwide, but even despite that hardship, Junior League members created a lasting impact at home in Chicago.
 During World War II, the Junior League of Chicago played a major role in the war effort by chairing hundreds of war-related organizations.

 With a key geographic location, Chicago played a visible role as a “crossroads” city, with tens of thousands of military personnel who were passing through the city—they would stop at Chicago Servicemen’s Centers; which Junior Leaguers helped staff and assist.
-In addition to that key war effort, league members participated in War relief with: American Red Cross, Illinois Council of Defense Servicemen’s Center, USO and the Victory Book Campaign and Center.
+In addition to that key war effort, League members participated in War relief with the American Red Cross, Illinois Council of Defense Servicemen’s Center, USO, and the Victory Book Campaign and Center.

 The League in the 1950s

 Stemming from that integral support of children’s health facilities, the league continued to be involved in health and wellness for children.
 In the 1950s they supported the newly opened Child Guidance Clinic at Children’s Memorial Hospital, one of the first pediatric psychiatry centers in the country – it was led by Dr. Henry H. Fineberg, and staffed by a psychiatrist, two psychologists, two social workers, and a speech therapist.
 Junior League members volunteered time as group leaders for things like “play therapy” with the children.